• Free shipping on all orders

 How much does it cost to treat?

 The cost of treatment will depend on the underlying cause.
 A flea allergy will be treated differently than arthritis.
-Even behavior-modifying medications will vary in cost depending on how much your individual cat needs.
+Even behavior-modifying medications will vary in cost depending on how much your cat needs.

 male vet examining a cat with stethoscope in clinic